masoncashews/rstudio-server-on-aws/ReadMe.md

 * [x] Allow more than one source subnet for users/researchers.
   * Introduced a cloudformation macro called `SGIngressTransformMacro`
-* [ ] Use a custom resource to automatically select the next HTTPS listener rule versus it having to be entered.
+* [x] Use a custom resource to automatically select the next HTTPS listener rule versus it having to be entered.
+  * Introducted `ALBListenerRuleAutoPriority` custom resource.
 * [ ] Limit the subnets shown in the instance cloudformation template to the ones created by the networking stack.
 * [ ] Make the CloudWatch alarm configurable via parameters for instance shutdown
 * [ ] Combine the user data/bootstrap script somehow so we're not maintaining two different code blocks.